Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 The list of immutable variables in the contract is specified at the beginning of the contract, right after the contract name is defined.

-Declaration of immutable varialbes has the following format:
+Declaration of immutable variables has the following format:

 .. code-block:: ocaml